cse110-sp23-group10/cse110-sp23-group10/specs/adrs/adr-flowcharts.md

 ## Decision Outcome

-Chosen option: Miro was the suggest option and works well for the tasks we need it to do.
+Chosen option: Miro was the suggested option and works well for the tasks we need it to do.
 The app has collaborative tools such as comments and is intuitive to use.